Rabikkhan/Devops-/README.md

 # Devops-
-Deploy Netflix Clone on Cloud using Jenkins DevSecOps Project
+Deploy Netflix Clone on Cloud using Jenkins and K8s DevSecOps Project